oisdk/SwiftSequence/README.md

 # SwiftSequence
 SwiftSequence is a framework of extensions to `SequenceType`, that provides functional, lightweight methods, similar to Python's itertools.
+Every function and method, unless otherwise specified, has both a lazy and eager version.

 SwiftSequence adds one new protocol: `LazySequenceType`.
 This protocol has all of the same requirements as `SequenceType`, but anything that conforms to it is assumed to be lazily evaluated.

-Every function and method has both a lazy and an eager version (if possible).
 When using a method, if the underlying sequence conforms to `LazySequenceType`, the method used will be the lazy version.
 If the sequence is eager, the eager method will be used.

 All sequences returned by lazy methods conform to `LazySequenceType`, and these standard library structs have been made to conform, also: